 At the heart of the matter President Trump lies openly and doesn’t seem to mind being called a liar.
 He verbally attacks former FBI Director, James Comey, accusing him of being a liar (and a leaker, which makes me giggle).
 James Comey has publicly called the president a liar.
 Somebody is lying.

 We know Donald Trump lies and doesn’t seem to care, but could it be that he is merely living in a constant state of denial?
 If so, should we go easy on him?
 Pretend it isn’t so?
 I’ve heard experts say the difference between Trump’s lies and other politicians’ untruths (like Nixon I am not a crook and Clinton I did not have sexual relations with that woman) is our president may well believe his lies and may not distinguish between truth and untruth.
-There is another definition of denial: psychological defense mechanism in which confrontation with a personal problem or with reality is avoided by denying the existence of the problem or reality.
+There is another definition of denial: a psychological defense mechanism in which confrontation with a personal problem or with reality is avoided by denying the existence of the problem or reality.
 Oh dear.

 The Other Side of Denial began when I witnessed up close and personal my elderly father’s ability to pretend that certain things were a certain way, when clearly they were not.
 I never considered it lying.
 In fact, I saw it as an act of self-preservation, a defense mechanism, in many cases.
 The older I get the more I understand my father’s tendency for practicing denial.
 I’d like to believe (and pretend it is so) that I need not get regular dental cleanings, that if I take a daily dose of aspirin I don’t need to schedule a doctor appointment to have my heart checked.
 My mother believed if you go to the doctor they will surely find something, but if you don’t go . . . denial.